 Also, more people ride the bus in this neighborhood each day to get to work than 96.4% of U.S. neighborhoods.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 1 people per square mile living here, this neighborhood is less crowded than 99.5% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 1 residents per square mile, Golden Arrow / Silverbow is less crowded than 99.5% of all U.S. neighborhoods.
 One of the notable things about Golden Arrow / Silverbow is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Golden Arrow / Silverbow neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 98.3% of all American neighborhoods.